xolox/python-rotate-backups/README.rst

 already do exactly what I want it to, I just don't fully trust it yet so won't give it a 1.0 version.

-Also, I haven't written automated tests to very correctness yet, so until then please feel free to use the dry run mode to verify that what will happen is what you expect.
+Also, I haven't written automated tests to verify correctness yet, so until then please feel free to use the dry run mode to verify that what will happen is what you expect.

 Getting started
 ---------------